Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 calldataarg arg; // any argument sinvoke f(e, arg); //simulate only non reverting paths
 ```
+Different functions in the contract might have a different number or types of parameters.
+Using a `calldataarg` variable solves this problem and ensures each simulated function gets valid input parameters.

 Run the parametric rule from [parametric.spec](Parametric.spec)
 ```sh
 certoraRun BankFixed.sol:Bank --verify Bank:Parametric.spec